FILM CLUBS' ASSOCIATION

 In this period notable successes were achieved by Maksimilijan Paspa with his documentaries and experiments with colour and sound in film (awards in Amsterdam, London, Barcelona, Venice), and Oktavijan Miletić (mainly with feature films - Faust, Nocturno, Poslovi kozula Dorgena (Consul Dorgen’s Business) – awards in Berlin, Paris, Barcelona, Venice), who gradually became the most significant professional film author of Croatian Cinema after 1934 (Šešir (The Hat), 1937, Lisinski 1944.).
 During the Second World War (1941-1945) Croatia founded an independent collaboration state under Italian and German occupation and the film industry became state governed and promoted.
 More notable amateurs continued working during the war, many of them made professional documentaries and educational films and footage for war journals.
 Some of them secretly collaborated with the partisan movement.

 After the Second World War when the socialist Yugoslavia was established and when Croatia joined it, old amateur organizations ceased their activity.
 However, within the populist politics of the socialist regime which wanted badly to bring the "technique" closer to the everyman, film amateurism began to revive.
-First within the Croatian Photo Association and from 1963 in the independent organization - Croatian Film Association (from 1992 until 2011 Croatian Film Clubs' Association).
+First within the Croatian Photo Association and from 1963 in the independent organization - Croatian Film Association (from 1992 Croatian Film Clubs' Association).
 In 1946 Photo and Film Club Rijeka was founded in Rijeka, in 1952 Film Club Split in Split, and in 1953 Film Club Zagreb was reestablished.
 The basic activity of these film clubs was the production of amateur films, but they regularly organized film courses for new members and the screenings of club films and discussions were held.

 Film Club Zagreb organized the first post war club festival in 1954 (I. Zagreb Amateur Film Festival).